MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 Several months before this project, a colleague and I had conducted extensive research into what design system approach to recommend for our organization.
 The options were to build from scratch, fork an open-source foundation, or license a solution.
 We chose HeroUI v3, an open-source system built on React and Tailwind CSS and designed to be compatible with AI code generation tools.
 We then collaborated with other designers to establish a custom theme on top of it.
 By the time this project started, HeroUI was being used across the design team on multiple projects.

-My Product Manager and Tech Lead were also building AI prototypes in parallel.
-Theirs showed the telltale signs of AI output without a design system: heavy emoji usage, random color combinations, messy information architecture.
-They were stitching feature ideas into loose prompts without any design system connection or intentional IA work.

-My prototype iterations were anchored in the company's brand identity.
-The navigation and information architecture were crafted deliberately, as if building a real app.
-The design system gave the prototype visual coherence and the structural credibility needed to put in front of executives.
+I wasn't the only one experimenting: my Product Manager and Tech Lead were building AI prototypes in parallel, prompting feature ideas directly without a design system connection or deliberate IA work.
+The side-by-side became a useful natural experiment.
+Prototypes built without the pipeline showed the telltale signs of raw AI output: heavy emoji usage, random color combinations, messy information architecture.
+Mine, anchored in the company's brand identity with deliberately crafted navigation and IA, had the visual coherence and structural credibility needed to put in front of executives.

 To go beyond the design system, I paired Claude Code with two additional inputs: